5 Tools Every Programmer Should Use

 Last, but not least, I believe every programmer needs a rubber duck.

 Find the tools that make you code productively and build you into a better programmer.
-What are you favorite tools?
-Share it with us in the comments.
+What are your favorite tools?

 Have questions?
 Contact us!